Why Detroit Red Wings' Derek Lalonde is a fan of Detroit Lions' Dan Campbell

 "My favorite AFC team up against my favorite NFC team in the Detroit Lions," Lalonde said Tuesday.
 "I've just always liked the Detroit Lions, something about that powder blue.
 How can you not?"

-It turns out Lalonde, is his first season coaching the Wings, is a fan of second-year Detroit Lions coach Dan Campbell, and wants the NFLer to visit Little Caesars Arena when possible.
+It turns out Lalonde, in his first season coaching the Wings, is a fan of second-year Lions coach Dan Campbell, and wants the NFLer to visit Little Caesars Arena when possible.

 "The same passion and excitement the fan base has here with Coach Campbell, I have, too," Lalonde said.
 "How can you not?
 When their season is over, I'm going to come ask him talk to the guys — and I don't care what you talk about.
 Just talk the passion, you always do.